liam-wiltshire/talks/learning/content.md

 ???

-- From the moment we're born, we're learning.
-Be that learning how the world around us works, how to stack blocks or how to read and write, it's an ongoing, lifelong process.
+- From the moment we're born, we're learning - it's an ongoing, lifelong process.
 - Learning has so many benifits - some obvious, but many less so
 - If we can maximise our learning, making it efficient and effective, learning can be our superpower.